caseyhenderson/caseyhenderson.github.io/_posts/2020-07-30-SwiftUIPickersHowTo.md

 Now, you should have a picker that looks good and functions well.
 Close the app, however, and you might notice that the selected choice hasn't been saved when you re-open the app.
 In a lot of situations, this is fine, and the picker choice doesn't need to be saved.
 When I was developing my most recent app, Stadiums, however, I had a picker that let the user choose their favourite club.
 This was something that definitely did need to be saved, so that their favourite club didn't reset every time they opened the app.

-First, I needed to consider my options with regards to storing data persistently (i.e. after the user closes the app).
+First, I needed to consider my options with regards to actually storing data persistently (i.e. after the user closes the app).
 The data in question was not of great size, being in essence a String, and so my thoughts immediately turned to UserDefaults.
 This can be used to store data (as long as it's of any basic type: Bool, Float, Double, Int, String, URL - but also arrays, dictionaries, Date and Data) for as long as the app is installed.
 When you write data to UserDefaults, it automatically gets loaded on app start-up so it can be read back again.
 As you might have guessed, too much in UserDefaults will make your app slow to load (100KB is the generally accepted limit).

 Implementing this functionality is a little more complex than just UserDefaults, however.
 After hours on Google, I realised I would also need to use an ObservedObject.
 Classes that conform to ObservableObject can be used in more than one view (useful), and @ObservedObject allows for sharing across multiple views and custom types, while also being very similar to @State.
 Any type with ObservedObject, however, is always going to conform to ObservableObject protocol, and this was the case in my project.